-According to The Complete Houseplant Bible, a good way to test light levels is to try reading the newspaper at the location where you intend to place your plant.
+A good way to test light levels is to try reading the newspaper at the location where you intend to place your plant.
 If you cannot read the print comfortably, find another site for your plant.

 Plants that do well in poor light include ferns, mosses, ivy, most philodendrons, palms and sansevieria.
 Tender succulents, geraniums and flowering maples (abutilons) are ideal for strong light as are herbs, such as basil, rosemary and oregano.